Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 Sometimes it might be useful to convert protobuf descriptor into `XML schema (XSD) <https://www.w3.org/2001/XMLSchema>`_.

-*xmlcall* provides a java class which can do it:
+*xmlcall* provides utility which can do it:
 ``com.luxoft.xmlcall.wsdl.proto2wsdl.Main``

 ``proto2wsdl`` might be used to generate single XSD file, which